Police search for 4 to 6 bodies at site where Michigan child killer buried teen

 "As you can imagine, I am both devastated and grateful to be where we are today," Konnie Beyma told the station.
 "My father is 80 years old.
 It's time for closure.
 We need to bring Kimberly home and lay her to rest as she deserves.
 She's been through enough.
 She needs to be back with her family."

-Dwyer did not provide extensive details on how his detectives came to reopen King's case, other than to say, "Law enforcement at times will open these cold cases and take a second look."
+Dwyer did not provide extensive details on how detectives came to reopen King's case in November, other than to say, "Law enforcement at times will open these cold cases and take a second look."

 In the course of that second look, detectives interviewed Ream several times in prison, he said.
+Investigators also spoke to inmates who claimed Ream had boasted of killing between four and six other people, he said.
 Ream "flunked a polygraph test," and investigators then obtained a search warrant for the field in Macomb County, the commissioner said.

-"This is private land and we do not believe the land owner has any involvement," he told CNN.
+Investigators were hoping Ream would cooperate more than he has, Dwyer said.
+Asked if Ream could be enticed to talk, the city's top cop replied, "There's deals that could be made if he wants to talk.
+The door's open."

 Dwyer says he wants to bring closure to the families.
 Brenda Lee Handloser, who was 9 when her sister, Nadine O'Dell, vanished, told CNN affiliate WDIV that closure is all she wants.